Do you have a metal porch roof or asphalt?

 Metal Porch Roof Repair – The Wrong Way

 Sometimes the metal roof was repaired by applying roof tar or an aluminum asphalt silver paint.
-Asphalt shingles couldn’t (shouldn’t) be applied to the porch roof because there was not enough of a pitch for the water to run down.
-A better fix was to alter the design of the house by increasing the pitch of the roof.
+Asphalt shingles couldn’t (shouldn’t) be applied to the porch roof because there would not be enough of a pitch for the water to run down.
+To many bad contractors, a better fix is/was to alter the design of the house by increasing the pitch of the roof.
 The new porch roof would be a real lot higher beginning usually right under the second floor window sill which is too high.
 This makes the second floor appear shorter when viewed from the street.
 A look that the original architect did not want.
 Be sure to read my article on porch flashing for this leads to another issue.

 My Tin Porch Roof